 Shopping and souvenirs: Depending on your shopping tastes, this expenditure can vary greatly.
 Budget travelers should set up $100 to $200 for shopping and souvenirs.

-Other: It’s a good idea to have some extra cash on hand for unanticipated costs like tips, extra snacks or drinks, or any emergency requirements.
-Set aside between $100 and $200 for other costs.
+Miscellaneous: It’s smart to keep some extra cash for unexpected expenses like tips, extra snacks or drinks, or emergencies.
+Set aside $100 to $200 for these additional costs.
+Also, plan to spend $50 to $100 on travel insurance.